DEV-learn-co-students/angular-what-is-a-filter-readme-seiji-batch-002/README.md

 Filters are simple functions that we can use to manipulate (or filter) data in Angular.

 We've touched on the `ng-repeat` directive for repeating a list of data - wouldn't it be neat if we could filter on that data too?
-This comes in useful when we a large dataset and would like to quickly search through it to find the relevant data.
+This comes in handy when we have a large dataset and would like to quickly search through it to find the relevant data.

 We can do this using the pipe operator (`|`) after the ng-repeat.
 The syntax for this is `| filterName: value`.
 We can use different filters (by changing the `filterName` part) and change what the filter criteria is by changing the `value` part.